-As of December 31, 2019, 261 cities/towns/non-city entities participate in the AWC Trust HCP.
+As of December 31, 2020, 262 cities/towns/non-city entities participate in the AWC Trust HCP.

 The AWC Trust HCP allows members to establish a program of joint insurance and provides health and welfare services to all participating members.

-The AWC Trust HCP pools claims without regard to individual member experience.
+In April, 2020, the Board of Trustees adopted a large employer policy, requiring newly enrolling groups with 600 or more employees to submit medical claims experience data in order to receive a quote for medical coverage.
+Outside of this, the AWC Trust HCP pools claims without regard to individual member experience.
 The pool is actuarially rated each year with the assumption of projected claims run-out for all current members.

 The AWC Trust HCP includes medical insurance through the following carriers: Kaiser Foundation Health Plan of Washington, Kaiser Foundation Health Plan of Washington Options, Inc., Regence BlueShield, Asuris Northwest Health, Delta Dental of Washington, and Vision Service Plan.
 Eligible members are cities and towns within the State of Washington.
 Non-City Entities (public agency, public corporation, intergovernmental agency, or political subdivision within the State of Washington) are eligible to apply for coverage into the AWC Trust HCP, submitting an application to the Board of Trustees for review as required in the Trust Agreement.

 Participating employers pay monthly premiums to the AWC Trust HCP.
 The AWC Trust HCP is responsible for payment of all covered claims.
-In 2019, the AWC Trust HCP purchased stop loss insurance for Regence/Asuris plans at an Individual Stop Loss (ISL) of \$1.5 million through Life Map, and Kaiser ISL at \$1.0 Million with Companion Life through ASG Risk Management.
+In 2020, the AWC Trust HCP purchased stop loss insurance for Regence/Asuris plans at an Individual Stop Loss (ISL) of \$1.5 million through Commencement Bay Risk Management, and Kaiser ISL at \$1.0 Million with Companion Life through ASG Risk Management.
 The aggregate policy is for 200% of expected medical claims.